yuvarajmanohar/quantman-angel-auto-login/README.md

 I created this only for Angel Broking
 # Setup:

-- In the quantman-login respository page.
+- Go to quantman-angel-auto-login respository page.
 - Fork the repo using the fork button. (at the top right area in the page.)
 - In the forked repository page do the below 2 steps.
 (You should already be in the forked repo, if not Go to the forked repo)
 - *Settings*